 You’ve discovered The Lyric Writer’s Workroom (formerly known as Song Written), est. 2009.
-My name’s Nicholas.
+My name’s Nick.

 If you find it hard to write lyrics and finish songs, you’re not alone.
-Learning how to write a lyric is just as technical and challenging as learning a musical instrument from scratch — and teachers of lyric writing are hard to come by.
+Learning how to write a lyric is just as technical and challenging as learning a musical instrument from scratch, yet teachers of lyric writing are hard to come by.

 Thanks for reading The Lyric Writer’s Workroom.
 I hope you find something here that inspires you, and helps you write a song that you can be proud of.